MetaMask/metamask-docs/docs/guide/provider-migration.md

 :::

 For historical reasons, MetaMask has injected [`web3@0.20.7`](https://github.com/ethereum/web3.js/tree/0.20.7) into all web pages.
-This version of `web3` is deprecated, [has known security issues](https://github.com/ethereum/web3.js/issues/3065), and is no longer maintained by the [web3.js](https://github.com/ethereum/web3.js/) team, so the only way we can continue providing a secure experience to our developers is by removing this library.
+This version of `web3` is deprecated, [has known security issues](https://github.com/ethereum/web3.js/issues/3065), and is no longer maintained by the [web3.js](https://github.com/ethereum/web3.js/) team.
+Therefore, we decided to remove this library.

-If your website relies on our `window.web3` object, your Ethereum-related functionality will break when we stop injecting `window.web3`.
+If your website relied on our `window.web3` object, you will have to migrate.
-Continue reading to learn more about the migration options.
+Please continue reading to understand your options.
 Some are as simple as a one-line change.

 ::: tip Tip
 Regardless of how you choose to migrate, you may want to read the `web3@0.20.7` documentation, which you can find [here](https://github.com/ethereum/web3.js/blob/0.20.7/DOCUMENTATION.md).